My Dear Parishioners,

 - Saturday morning Mass: 8:00 AM

-- The regular Monday evening devotions will continue.
+- The regular Monday evening devotions will resume on Monday, June 8.

 - Confessions will continue to be available at the usual time (Saturday: 8:30 AM to 9:30 AM and by appointment).

-- Normal office hours at the Trinity Center will continue.
-They are listed at the bottom of each page of the parish website.
+- Normal office hours at the Trinity Center will resume on Saturday, June 6.
 See the bulletin for details or call the office.